 - Instructions: Direct your customers on how to open their packages.
 It might not be rocket science, but pulling from the wrong end of a package can lead to a serious mess and a less-than-pleasant dining experience.
 A simple arrow or an indication about where to open can have a huge effect.

 - Cutlery, condiments, and minor additions: There’s no telling what your customer might have at home, so provide the option for disposable cutlery, condiments, and any minor meal add-ons.
 Likewise, provide the option for them to skip the cutlery and paper napkins if they’d prefer to keep it eco-friendly.

 CloudKitchens: take your takeout to the next level

 Now that you’ve gained a little knowledge about food delivery packaging, you should have all you need to make your takeout an unparalleled success.
 Now, if you’re interested in a simple, turnkey solution to grow your business and get more of that packaging (and food!) into customers’ homes, it’s time to check out CloudKitchens.

 Where starting a traditional restaurant requires a large capital investment, extensive staffing, and a 12-month lead time, CloudKitchens can streamline, simplify, and bring your kitchen to life in a matter of weeks.
+We have locations all across the U.S., like our commercial kitchen in San Antonio and our commercial kitchen in Austin.
+If you’re looking to open a ghost kitchen on the West Coast or expand your virtual brand on the East Coast with a ghost kitchen in Philadelphia, we’ve got you covered.
 It’s a low-risk way to experiment with cuisine and learn how to increase your restaurant sales.
 Ready to take your place in the on-demand food economy?
 Visit us today.

 More insights & stories